xtrinch/fcm-django/README.rst

     # You can still use .filter() or any methods that return QuerySet (from the chain)
     devices = FCMDevice.objects.all()
     devices.send_message(Message(data={...}))
+    devices.send_message(Message(data={...}), dry_run=True)
     # Or (send_message parameters include: messages, dry_run, app)
     FCMDevice.objects.send_message(Message(...))

+Use ``dry_run=True`` to validate the payload with Firebase without actually delivering a notification.
+This is useful during development and integration testing when you want to verify message construction without sending a real push notification to devices.

 Sending messages raises all the errors that ``firebase-admin`` raises, so make sure they are caught and dealt with in your application code: